unsw-se3011/SENG3011_Neon/Reports/FinalReport.md

   - Major achievements in project
     - Development of an usable, reliable API by ourself.
     - Extract major information from website by Scrapy
-    - Using NLPE to increase the accuracy of Scrapy
+    - Using NLPE to process the data from Scrapy
     - Using Vue to develop a website in a short time period
     - Format the data from other group's API hence it can use in our website
     - Using Swagger to document our API
+    - Using Docker, Docker-compose and Kubernetes to standardize our runtime envrionement

   - Issues/problems encountered
     - Some report's main text still have unexpected characters and format